yguitton/training-material/events/2025-05-12-galaxy-academy-2025.md

       #- type: custom
       #  name: Daily Icebreaker
       #  description: |
-      #    **For the last ice breaker, we would love to know what the most interesting or exciting thing you learned this week is!!**
+      #    **For the last icebreaker, we would love to know what the most interesting or exciting thing you learned this week is!!**

       #    Post your answer on Slack [#social](https://gtnsmrgsbord.slack.com/channels/social) channel
       - type: custom